 Financing contingency: Protects you if your mortgage falls through.
 If the lender doesn't approve your loan, you can exit without losing your deposit.

 Appraisal contingency: Protects you if the home appraises below your offer price.
 If the appraisal comes in low, you can renegotiate or exit.
+Some buyers strengthen their offer by pairing or replacing the standard appraisal contingency with appraisal gap coverage—a pre-commitment to cover some or all of a shortfall in cash.
+See the dedicated section below for how that works.

 Home sale contingency: Makes your purchase dependent on selling your current home first.
 This protects you but significantly weakens your offer—sellers prefer buyers who can close without this uncertainty.